wilsonzlin/wilsonl.in-docs/src/nanoscript/1/0/Values/Core type.md

-There are several value types in nanoscript.
+There are several core value types in nanoscript.
 These are:

 - [Boolean](#Boolean value)
 - [Callable](#Callable value)